Johnson Space Center: Construction and early operations

 Tracts of land in the vicinity of the Manned Spacecraft Center were either owned or being under exclusive control of Joseph L. Smith & Associates, Inc.

 NASA purchased an additional 600 acre so the property would face a highway, and the total included another 20 acre reserve drilling site.
 Construction of the center, designed by Charles Luckman, began in April 1962, and Gilruth's new organization was formed and moved to the temporary locations by September.
-That month, Kennedy gave a speech at Rice University on the US space program.
+That month, Kennedy gave a speech at Rice University on the U.S. space program.
 The speech is famous for highlighting the Apollo program, but Kennedy also made reference to the new Center:

 The 1620 acre facility was officially opened for business in September 1963.

 Mission Control Center

 In 1961, as plans for Project Gemini began, it became increasingly clear that the Mercury Control Center located at the Cape Canaveral Air Force Station launch center would become inadequate to control missions with maneuverable spacecraft such as Gemini and Apollo.
 Christopher Kraft and three other flight controllers began studying what was needed for an improved control center, and directed a study contract awarded to Philco's Western Development Laboratory.
-Philco bid on and won the contract to build the electronic equipment for the new Mission Control Center, which would be located in Building 30 of MSC rather than Canaveral or the Goddard Space Flight Center in Maryland.
+Philco bid on and won the contract to build the electronic equipment for the new Mission Control Center, which would be located in Building 30 of JSC rather than Canaveral or the Goddard Space Flight Center in Maryland.
 Construction began in 1963.

 The new center had two Mission Operations Control Rooms, allowing training and preparation for a later mission to be carried out while a live mission is in progress.
 It was brought online for testing purposes during the uncrewed Gemini 2 flight in January 1965 and the first crewed Gemini flight, Gemini 3 in March 1965, though the Mercury Control Center still retained primary responsibility for control of these flights.
-It became fully operational for the flight of Gemini 4 the following June, and has been the primary flight control center for all subsequent US crewed space missions from Project Gemini forward.
+It became fully operational for the flight of Gemini 4 the following June, and has been the primary flight control center for all subsequent U.S. crewed space missions from Project Gemini forward.

 NASA named the center the Christopher C. Kraft Jr. Mission Control Center on April 14, 2011.